-Right now this novel is available on Amazon within the U.S. and also the U.K. There are other Amazon sites around Europe too where this can be purchased.
+Right now this novel is available on Kindle and paperback on Amazon within the U.S. and U.K. There are other Amazon sites around Europe too where this can be purchased.
 The two main Amazon links are as follows:

 The Amazon U.S. "paperback and Kindle" link is Freedom on the Highway

-The Amazon U.K. Kindle link is Freedom on the Highway
+The Amazon U.K. "paperback and Kindle" link is Freedom on the Highway

-This novel can also be purchased as an e-book which you can read on your laptop or desktop computer.
-Its in plain text or there's a copy that comes with 770 photographs.
-The latter with photos is around 956 pages in length.
+This novel can also be purchased as an e-book in PDF format also which you can read on your laptop or desktop computer.
+Its in plain text.

-If you want the paperback version go to the amazon website in the country that you live in.
-In the States and the U.K. the book will be shipped to you very quickly.
-Simply put in "Freedom on the Highway by Johnny Anderson."
+If you want the paperback or Kindle version go to the Amazon website in your country.
+In the States and the U.K. the book will be shipped to you pretty quickly.
+Simply type in "Freedom on the Highway by Johnny Anderson."

-Once Paypal informs me that your payment has gone through (which is usually pretty quick) I will email the e-book to you.
-It will come as an email attachment and it will be in Adobe Acrobat format.
+Once Paypal informs me that your payment has gone through (which is usually instant) I'll email the e-book to you.
+It will come as an email attachment and will be in Adobe Acrobat format.
 When paying through Paypal, please pay in U.S. dollars.
-In the 'memo' please indicate which version of the book you would like; 'text or text with photos,' thank you:

 If any of my friends do purchase my book and are kind enough to leave a testimonial on Amazon for me, PLEASE DO NOT say within that review that you have ever met or spoken to me.